gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 9. Select **Text** from **Insert** menu and draw a rectangle across the top of the page.
 Provide following title for the chart: _The 10 most active clients (by number of transactions)_.
 In **Text Properties** pane change font size to _30px_ and use centered alignment.

 ![Chart2](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/DataStudio_chart2.png?raw=true)

-**Chart 3 - number of transaction for given year - regional structure**
-1. Add new page to the report.
-2. Using `transaction_by_year_region` view, add a pie chart to the page and set following data settings:
-    * Dimension: region
-    * Data: SUM(number_of_transactions) --> Num of transations
-    * Sort by: number_of_transactions
-3. Add a control filter object to the chart and set following data settings:
-    * Dimension: year --> Pick a year
-    * Data: year
-4. Add text field and provide a title for the chart.

 ## Navigation